IrinaVKuznetsova/CirGO/README.md

 General Usage Notes
 ------

-**Description:** CirGO (Circular Gene Ontology) is an alternative way of visualising GO terms in 2D space that is suitable for publishing and presenting gene expression Ontology data.
+**Description:** CirGO (Circular Gene Ontology) is an alternative way of visualising GO terms in 2D space that is suitable for publishing and presenting gene expression Ontology data